quicwg/multipath/draft-ietf-quic-multipath.md

 This extension does not cover address discovery and management.
 Addresses and the actual decision to setup or tear down paths are assumed to be handled by the application.
-But this document does not prevent future extensions from defining mechanisms to address the remaining scenarios.
+But this document does not prevent future extensions from defining mechanisms to cope with the remaining scenarios.

 Further, this document does not specify detailed algorithms that define how multiple, simultaneously open paths are used to send packets.
 As these differ depending on the application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.

-Specifically, while failover between WiFi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily in order to avoid transmission pauses.
+Specifically, while failover between Wi-Fi and mobile networks is a well-known multipath use case, it only uses two paths at the same time temporarily in order to avoid transmission pauses.